Thoreau, New Mexico: Education

-It is in Gallup-McKinley County Public Schools.
+Thoreau is served by Gallup-McKinley County Public Schools.

-Thoreau supports three public schools in that district.
-Thoreau Elementary School (grades Kindergarten through 5th), Thoreau Mid School (grades 6th through 8th), and Thoreau High School (grades 9th through 12th) serve the town as well as surrounding rural communities in eastern McKinley County.
+Thoreau supports three public schools in that district: Thoreau Elementary School (grades Kindergarten through 5th), Thoreau Middle School (grades 6th through 8th), and Thoreau High School (grades 9th through 12th) serve the town as well as surrounding rural communities in eastern McKinley County.
 The public school mascot is the Hawks, and the school colors are green and gold.

 The St. Bonaventure Indian School is in Thoreau.
 It started as a preschool in 1980, added an elementary school, and had high school from 1986 to 2001.
 It is also known as the Blessed Kateri Tekakwitha Academy, named after the first Native American Catholic saint in North America.

 Religion

-The majority-Native American population is primarily Navajo.
-Many practice the Navajo traditional beliefs ["medicine men and Native American Church (peyote way)]; in addition, some are also members of several Christian congregations, such as the Saint Bonaventure Catholic mission, The Church of Jesus Christ of Latter-day Saints, and several Protestant denominations including Baptists, Church of Christ, Church of God, and some independent evangelical congregations.
+Many practice the Navajo traditional beliefs: medicine men and Native American Church; in addition, some are also members of several Christian congregations, such as the Saint Bonaventure Catholic mission, The Church of Jesus Christ of Latter-day Saints, and several Protestant denominations including Baptists, Church of Christ, Church of God, and some independent evangelical congregations.